machdyne/zeitlos/docs/casino.md

 `sw/apps/casino` launches the other five by name through `z_proc_run()`, so they are on the card but not on the dock -- which is the point of having a front desk.
-Their icons are still in the tree if you would rather have them on the dock as well.
+The other icons are still in `sw/data/icons` if you would rather have them on the dock as well.

+The icon data is generated, so after changing that list:

+    cd sw/data/icons && python3 gen_dock_icon_data.py

 **3.** `release/lib/mkfatimg.py` has a `CASINO` list with all six binaries.
 The games have to be on the card even though nothing on the